 SID Bank obtains funding on the domestic and foreign financial markets.
+The diversification of funding, liquidity shortfalls; the responsibilities for resolving liquidity crises; management plan;

-The diversification of funding, particularly in terms of the type and geographical diversification of investors and the type of financial instrument, ensures that SID Bank has stable access to funding.
-The fact that SID Bank obtains long-term funding supported by Slovenian government guarantees mainly on international financial markets and at similar financial institutions increases the stability of the Bank funding.
+particularly in terms of the type and geographical diversification of investors and the type of financial instrument, ensures that SID Bank has stable access to funding.
+The fact that SID Bank obtains longterm funding supported by Slovenian government guarantees mainly on international financial markets and at similar financial institutions increases the stability of the Bank funding.
 Borrowing activities are based on SID Bank's business strategy and the annual financial borrowing plan, which is drafted as part of the annual strategic planning process.
 The purpose of borrowing is to ensure appropriate funding for the execution of the Bank's asset-side transactions.
 Adequacy is assessed with regard to maturity, currency, interest-rate type, costs of borrowing and any other characteristics.
 SID Bank borrows for the purposes set out in the ZSIRB.

-Contingent liquidity risk management framework

-SID Bank uses internal rules that provide a framework for contingent liquidity risk management.
-The contingent liquidity risk management framework comprises the following elements:
+Contingent liquidity risk management framework SID Bank uses internal rules that provide a framework for contingent liquidity risk management.
+The contingent liquidity risk management framework comprises the following elements: • procedures for the early identification of possible • the contingent liquidity risk management plan and • the criteria for activating the contingent liquidity risk • the set of possible measures for resolving a liquidity internal simulations of liquidity flows, liquidity reserves, and LCR and NSFR simulations taking into account market conditions (baseline and stress market scenario), the annual financial plan and information from the business units.

-- procedures for the early identification of possible liquidity shortfalls; - the contingent liquidity risk management plan and the responsibilities for resolving liquidity crises; - the criteria for activating the contingent liquidity risk management plan; - the set of possible measures for resolving a liquidity crisis; - early warning indicators for adverse liquidity conditions; - the implementation of internal liquidity stress scenarios, assuming a static balance sheet;
+- crisis; - early warning indicators for adverse liquidity conditions; - the implementation of internal liquidity stress scenarios, assuming a static balance sheet;